jennie/phish3/public/overlays/scenario-15.md

-# Learning Objective - Security Hygiene with Equipment
+# Lock It Up!

-Learn how to keep your devices secure, even when unattended.
+Keep your devices secure, even when unattended.

-**What to look out for:** If you absolutely have to leave your laptop or phone unattended, it's critical you secure it with a password to avoid access while you're away!
+**Tip:** If you need to step away, lock your laptop or phone with a password.
+Don’t let snoopers have a field day!

-**References, Read More's, support and resources could go here.**